Legacy in flight: Father and son fly together

 |0

-This work, Legacy in flight: Father and son fly together [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Legacy in flight: Father and son fly together, by MAJ Travis Mueller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT